samthebest/dump/sams-scala-tutorial/platonic-programming.md

 The justification is as follows:

  - SOLID & Design Patterns are not formally defined, nor is it even possible in principle to formally define them (with the exception of Liskov Substitution).
-They are inherently subjective, and they are often incompatible.
+They are inherently subjective, often incompatible and usually impertinent within the context of Functional Programming.
  - SOLID & Design Patterns are at best Social Sciences, yet try to apply to what is really Mathematics.
 No other branch of mathematics has ever had some set of anthropocentric and social principles imposed upon it, to do so would be absurd.
  - Even if we consider AP as a Social Science, for a theory of Social Science to be a success it will require vast amounts of experiments and statistical work.
 AP has no such evidence base; very few studies exist.